ashishugi/nodejsWorkProject/readme.md

     here you need to send the Authorization Bearer token in the request from the frontend to backend to authenticate the user
     postman -- > request --> Header --> Authorization : Bearer token_generated for user

+BRANCH : jobs_mailer

+11. For sending or requsting simple we use HTTP or HTTPS protocols but for emails we use SMTP (simple mail transfer protocol)

+    a.
+Nodemailer
+    b. config
+    c. mailer
+    d.
+Templates (html content etc.)

+    npm install nodemailer

+    config/nodemailer.js
+    mailers/

+    if google do not allow to send email then : search : ENABLE LESS SECURE APPS to -> myaccount.google.com/lesssecureapp -> Off/ONN the switch /toggle